Tagrand/makers-cloud-engineering-exercise/README.md

 Part of me still thinks I should have gone with a JSON file or another file to store ratings, rather than a full MySQL database.
 However, I decided to stick with it, since I wanted to show I could integrate a website with a database on a cloud platform.
 But probably doing this again, I'd try just using a JSON file.

+V2 Reflections
+Deployment has been my greatest challenge.
+I timeboxed a period to see if I could succeed in deploying to AWS.
+I've learnt alot about deployment, but I ended up pausing it as it was taking too long to achieve.
+This is something I want to explore more.
+One thing I would like to do is deploy a sandboxed static site with no database first, and then practise hooking up a database.
+But I was glad I moved in small steps, as I only had to reset one step to go back to before.
+The second challenge came when deploying to heroku.
+On reflection I should have taken a significant break after this challenge, and I started it to rush it.
+So I pulled back.
+Took some time.
+And came back and managed to deploy my site easily.

+Now all I need to do is implement continous integration to achieve verson 2.

 #### With more time I would have:
+  - Built a sandbox project, deployed it to AWS and then deployed this site to aws too

 ## Architecture <a name= "architecture"> </a>